exxeleron/enterprise-components/tutorial/Lesson05/README.md

 --| -----
 19| 10550
 ```
-Anonymous functions are also allowed in queries, unless they contain any `stopWords`.
+Anonymous functions are also allowed in queries, unless they contain any `stopWords`:

 ```
 // query with anonymous function as parameter (might cause side-effects and be potentially dangerous)